 Introduction for non-engineering students to the major areas of environmental engineering.
 Topics include environmental chemistry, biology and ecology, water and air pollution and treatment, solid and hazardous wastes, sustainability, and global climate issues.
-Not open to students in the College of Engineering.
+Not open to students who have taken CEEG 340.